nuken/HtmlFM/README.md

      Upload the entire contents of the `public_html` folder to your web server's public webroot directory (e.g., `public_html`, `www`, `htdocs`).
      Upload the `private` folder and its contents outside your public webroot.
 This is crucial for security, as it prevents direct web access to your configuration files.
-     Navigate to edit.php (i.e. localhost/edit.php) and login to access the file manager.
+     Navigate to edit.php (e.g. localhost/edit.php) and login to access the file manager.

     Here's an illustration of the recommended file placement: